esl/MongooseIM/doc/modules/mod_event_pusher_sns.md

     "from_user_id": "alice0.61585@localhost"
 }
 ```
-The notification is similar for group messages except that the `to_user_id` is the recipient room jid.
+The notification is similar for group messages except that the `to_user_id` is the recipient room JID.
 For example:
 ```JSON
 {
     "to_user_id": "muc_publish@muc.localhost",